ml4tp/gamepad/README.md

    ```
    ./setup.sh
    ```
-   This gets coq, math-comp, and odd-order.
+   This gets tcoq, math-comp, and odd-order.

 # Build